cmda-bt/be-course-18-19/week-2.md

 *   [Static Files](https://expressjs.com/en/starter/static-files.html)
 *   [Templating Engines](https://expressjs.com/en/guide/using-template-engines.html)

-#### Hand in
+### Hand in

 1. **Push your changes:**
 Hand in your progess in your repository on GitHub under your username.
-Make sure you document your

 1. **Create an issue:**
 Mark this assignment as complete by opening an issue on our [GitHub issue tracker][issues].
 Fill in the issue template with the correct information.
 Make sure, in your repository, you include the resources used and update your `readme.md` and wiki with additional information.